zackp30/abgilpqt.github.io/index.html.md

 Welcome.
 These are the guidelines of [\#\#abgilpqt+ at freenode](ircs://chat.freenode.net:6697/##abgilpqt+).

 Everyone is welcome as long as they are respectful.
 This includes also non-ABGILPQT+ people in case they want to help or have friend or relative who is ABGILPQT+ etc.

 Oh and **ABGILPQT+ means Aces, Bi\*, Gays, Intersex, Lesbians, Pan\*, Queers, Trans\* and everyone else.**

 ## Be respectful

 * Please don't misgender people.
     * If you don't know what pronouns to use, please use [gender neutral ones.](http://en.wikipedia.org/wiki/Gender-specific_and_gender-neutral_pronouns#Alternatives_to_generic_he)
     * See also [our pronouns.](https://etherpad.fr/p/pronouns_abgilpqt+)
     * This also includes words like "guy", "man", "bro" and others like them.
         * According to the dictionary they are gender neutral.
             * Are masculinity and being male gender neutral and default for everyone?
-* Do not be racist, albeist, anti-ABGILPQT+, classist, sexist etc.
+* Do not be racist, albeist, anti-ABGILPQT+, classist, sexist etc
     * In case you don't agree with this, please leave this channel and [freenode until you agree their policies too.](http://freenode.net/policy.shtml#offtopic)
 * Don't log this channel publicly.

 ## Getting help

 In case there is a channel emergency (abusive user, spammer etc.), there are several ways to get help.

 * PM or highlight someone who is opped or on the access list which you can see with `/msg ChanServ access ##abgilpqt+ list`.
 * `/msg Limnoria channel alert ##abgilpqt+ <the issue>`
     * Do note that all ops might not be identified to Limnoria.